mdn/yari/README.md

     yarn prettier-check

-And conviently, if you're not even interested in what the flaws were, run:
+And conveniently, if you're not even interested in what the flaws were, run:

     yarn prettier-format

-But automatically when you ran `yarn` the first time (`yarn` is alias for `yarn install`) it set up a `git` pre-commit hook that uses `pretty-quick` which is a wrapper on `prettier` that checks only the files in the git commit.
+But automatically when you ran `yarn` the first time (`yarn` is an alias for `yarn install`) it set up a `git` pre-commit hook that uses `pretty-quick` which is a wrapper on `prettier` that checks only the files in the git commit.